 Because of the controversy, many churches, ministries, and Christians either shy away from the topic or push it to a time that has passed.
 Paul, however, steps into the firestorm and declares its importance to him and others.
-Even though he knew the Scripture so well that most of the New Testament was entrusted to him to write, he declared that praying in the Spirit was edifying to him and others (1 Corinthians 14:4-5).
+Even though he knew the Scripture so well that most of the New Testament was entrusted to him to write, he declared that praying in the Spirit was so important that he wished all would do it (1 Corinthians 14:4-5).

 What Praying in the Spirit IS NOT

 1. A sign to determine whether you have the Holy Spirit.

 The Holy Spirit is a gift to all who put their trust in Jesus.
 Praying in the Spirit doesn’t guarantee that you are listening to the Spirit’s direction or following Him.
 It is also not a magical incantation that makes you a super Christian.
 Even thought Jesus’ yoke is easy, we still need to die to ourselves, whether you pray in the Spirit or not.

 Because of lack of teaching on the subject, some believe that it is dwelling on God’s goodness which then releases the Holy Spirit’s desires for you.
 Dwelling on God’s goodness is amazing and beneficial to all believers, but it is not the same as praying in the Spirit.
 Praying in the Spirit has a spoken element.

 The gift of tongues is speaking in a real language unknown to the speaker.
 It is assumed it would be interpreted.
 The gift of tongues is a sign for unbelievers but praying in the Spirit edifies yourself (1 Corinthians 14:22 & 14:4).
 They may somehow be related, but if you put this criteria on your ability to pray in the Spirit, you will hinder the freedom God has placed on it.